Skip to main content

 The short answer

-Choose Slack for modern work chat, Teams for Microsoft-first organizations, and Discord for community-heavy or looser real-time environments.
+Choose Slack for work chat, Teams for Microsoft-first organizations, and Discord for community-heavy or looser real-time environments.

 Top picks